 Women are responsible

 Women plow fields and harvest crops while working on farms, women weave and make handicrafts while working in household industries, women sell food and gather wood while working in the informal sector.
 Additionally, women are traditionally responsible for the daily household chores for instance cooking, fetching water and looking after children.
 Since Indian culture hinders women's access to jobs in stores, factories and the public sector, the informal sector is particularly important for women.
 There are estimates that over 90 percent of working women are involved in the informal sector.
-Female labour sectors and conditions the informal sector includes jobs such as domestic servant, small trader, artisan, or field laborer on a family farm.
+Female labour sectors and conditions the informal sector includes jobs such as domestic servant, small trader, artisan or field laborer on a family farm in Rural areas of India.
 Most of these jobs are unskilled and low paying and do not provide benefits to the worker.

 Working women in India